 PFAS Removal Rebate Program for Private Wells

-Funding for eligible private well owners to install a treatment system or connect to a water system.
+Funding to provide rebates to for eligible private well owners to for installing a treatment system or connecting to a public water system.

 Compound MCL in ng/L (nanograms per liter, also expressed as parts per trillion, ppt)